BorjaEst/w2t-bkin/docs/design.md

 **Note**: All neuroscience data outputs (pose, behavior, facemap) are NWB-native structures.
 Only infrastructure outputs (transcode paths, sync stats) remain as primitives or simple models.

-Low-level APIs SHOULD offer arguments shaped to be easy to call from `Session` (e.g., `order="name_asc"`, glob patterns, TTL IDs), but must not accept `Session` instances directly.
+Low-level APIs SHOULD offer arguments shaped to be easy to call from orchestration code (e.g., `order="name_asc"`, glob patterns, TTL IDs), but must not accept `Config` or configuration models directly.

 ### Mid-level tools (composition and timebase)